 Skip to content

 The COVID-19 pandemic has changed many aspects of healthcare.
 One of those aspects is routine doctor visits.
 While many health issues still need to be handled in person, others can be done online through telehealth services (also known as telemedicine).
 Telehealth lets you talk to your healthcare provider live over the phone or video chat, send and receive messages using a secure online system, and use remote monitoring for updates.
+But if patients can’t speak English and the provider isn’t bilingual, what happens then?

-Telehealth services have grown exponentially during the pandemic.
+Telehealth services have grown exponentially since the pandemic.
 A study by the Office of the Assistant Secretary for Planning and Evaluation (ASPE) found that the number of Medicare visits conducted through telehealth appointments increased 63-fold, from 840,000 in 2019 to 52.7 million in 2020.
 Also, the number of behavioral telehealth appointments increased 32-fold.
 Telehealth is here to stay.

-Telehealth offers many advantages, but it also highlights the gaps in language access, digital literacy, and Wifi accessibility, and thus health disparity, that can impact the health of those with limited English proficiency (LEP).
+Telehealth offers many advantages, but it also highlights the gaps in language access, digital literacy, and Wifi accessibility, and thus health disparities, that can impact the health of those with limited English proficiency (LEP).
 While healthcare organizations may not be able to address some technology issues, they can implement language access solutions in telehealth and the patient journey overall.

 Telehealth has advantages and disadvantages for healthcare organizations and patients.